Empower Your Startup with an HR Checklist: 9 Valuable Steps

 Creating a detailed action plan to implement these key points in the HR department startup checklist is crucial for getting management approval and making sure everyone is on the same page with budgets and HR actions.
 Management can then categorize projects by priority level and help HR create a project timeline for implementing each action.

-Part of your action plan should be creating an employee handbook that details HR policies such as benefits, commitments, equal opportunity, employment practices, pay, safety issues, consequences for misconduct, and leave of absence.
+Part of your action plan should be creating an employee handbook that details HR policies such as benefits, commitments, equal opportunity, employment practices, pay, health and safety compliance, consequences for misconduct, and leave of absence.

 This ensures employees are on the same page and aren’t confused about new policies and procedures.
 This will also help answer many basic employee questions that would otherwise take up valuable HR department time.